bfh-evg/unicert/README.md

-unicert
+UniCert
 =======

+Certificate authority that supports the creation of user certificates over SwitchAAI and other services.
-registration component for univote2.
-Uses uniboard to publish the certificates.
+Requires an UniBoard instance to publish the created certificates.
+Is mainly used for UniVote2 user identification.